gdt050579/AppCUI-rs/README.md

 - [x] Basic set of widgets and support for Windows, Linux and MacOS
 - [x] WebGL support
 - [ ] OpenGL / SDL / Vulkan support
-- [ ] TextArea suport for code highlighting
+- [ ] TextArea support for code highlighting

 ## 🤝 Contributing